A modeling shot from here.

 Towleroad: How did you celebrate Pride?

-somewhere performing.
+Nathaniel: For Los Angeles Pride we were not in town; I wassomewhere performing.
 But actually we just performed at San Franciso Pride.
 I was really excited to do that.
 We performed for 92.7, their radio station in San Francisco that plays a lot ofdance music and that's actually playing “Lovestruck.”
 We performed on theirstage on 16th and Market.
 That was a lot of fun!
 And I actually knew three orfour random people that happened to be in the city at the same time, so I justhung out with them afterwards.